* Latest shift by TSA after complaints about screening

 Passengers now face law enforcement-style patdowns if they refuse the body scanner, or an anomaly is found on the scan or if someone sets off the traditional metal detectors where those machines are used.
 There are nearly 400 scanners in 68 airports.

-Two senior Republicans in the House of Representatives sent a letter to Pistole urging that the TSA use patdowns as a secondary check only if an alarm has sounded.
+The two Republicans expected to take the lead on aviation issues in the House of Representatives next year sent a letter to Pistole urging that the TSA use patdowns as a secondary check only if an alarm has sounded.

 “The new patdown procedures are overly intrusive especially if a legitimate reason for the more probing search has not been established,” said Representatives John Mica and Thomas Petri, senior members of the House Transportation Committee.

 Mica, who is expected to chair the panel when Republicans officially take control of the House on Jan 5., has called for airports to drop TSA agents in favor of private contractors.